haviethung3004/APIC_Parser/README.md

 ## Web Interface Features

-The Streamlit-based web interface provides a user-friendly way to interact with ACI configuration files through several tabs:
+The Streamlit-based web interface provides a user-friendly way to interact with ACI configuration files through an optimized interface with two main view modes:

-### Summary Tab
+### Summary View
 - Visual summaries of your configuration with charts
 - Object class distribution overview
 - Root object details with expandable sections

-### Objects & Extraction Tab
+- Quick access to configuration statistics

+### Object Explorer View
+The Object Explorer view provides an integrated experience with the following features:

+#### 1. Quick Filters and Navigation
-- Filter objects by class and status
+- Filter objects by class and status in the sidebar
-- View details of any selected object
-- Extract individual or multiple objects with a single click
+- Sort objects by various attributes
+- Visual table view of all objects matching your filters
+- Clear selection interface for working with objects

-#### Object Details Subtab
+#### 2. Object Details
 - View detailed information about selected objects
 - Inspect attributes and children of objects
 - View raw JSON configuration

-#### Extract & Modify Subtab
+#### 3. Modify & Extract
 - Single object or multi-object selection modes
 - Preview configurations before extraction
-- Set status attributes (create, modify, delete)
+- Set status attributes (created, modified, deleted)
 - Export configurations to downloadable JSON files
 - Save changes back to the original configuration

-#### Class Operations Subtab
-- Filter and work with objects of a specific class
-- Perform bulk operations on objects of the same class
-- Set status attributes for multiple objects simultaneously
+- Class-based selection for working with groups of similar objects

-#### Children Manager Subtab
+#### 4. Children Manager
-- Manage nested children of parent objects (like fvAP objects)
+- Manage nested children of parent objects
 - View the hierarchical structure of complex objects
-- Sort parent objects by number of children
+- Filter and select children by class and status
-- Select and modify individual or multiple nested children
+- Extract and modify individual or multiple nested children
-- Extract nested children with updated status values
 - Apply status changes to multiple nested children at once

 ## Object Selection Features